Guneev9/myBlog/content/post/iris/index.md

 ## Iris Data Set

-For learning basics of Tableau, I am using the very famous [Iris ](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/) Dataset from the UCI Machine Learning Repository.
+For learning the basics of Tableau, we'll use the very famous [Iris ](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/) Dataset.
+It is available from the UCI Machine Learning Repository.
 \
-This is a  simple data set with 150 instances and 4 attributes and a class namely, sepal length, sepal width, petal length, petal width and the class attribute which has three classes, namely, Iris Setosa, Iris versicolor and Iris Virginica.
+This is a  simple data set with 150 records and 4 attributes.
+The 4 instances are sepal length, sepal width, petal length, and petal width.
+There is a class attribute which has three values: Iris Setosa, Iris versicolor and Iris Virginica.

 ## Connecting to the Source

-Let's connect to the above data text files into Tableau.We can view the various instances and attributes of our dataset.
+Let's import the above data text files into Tableau.
+We can view the various instances and attributes of our dataset.
 Here, we can also change the data type of the various attributes.

 ![alt text](T1.jpg)

 ## Dimensions and Measures

-By default all the numerical fields are categorised as  "Measures" and all the categorical data is termed as "Dimensions".
+By default, Tableau marks all the numerical fields as "Measures" and all the categorical fields as "Dimensions".
 So in our case, Species is a dimension and all other attributes are meansures.

 ## Clustering

-Clustering is the group of a set of observations into subsets (called clusters) so that observations in the same cluster are similar in some sense. \
+Clustering is grouping a set of observations into subsets (called clusters) so that observations in the same cluster are similar in some sense. \
 We will perform the analysis in both Tableau and R using the same Iris data.

 ## Let's Do it

-First, i have launched a new sheet and renamed it to Iris1.Drag the measures petal length, petal width to columns and sepal length, width to rows.
+First, we launch a new sheet and rename it to Iris1.
+Drag the measures petal length, petal width to columns and sepal length, width to rows.

 ![alt text](T2.jpg)

-Next, I have disabled aggregation of measures by going to the Analysis and then click on Aggregate Measures.You will see a change in your sheet. \
+Next, we disable aggregation of measures.
+Go to the Analysis and click on Aggregate Measures.You will see a change in your sheet. \

 ![alt text](T4.jpg)

-I am analyzing all the 4 measures, for simplicity you can also choose 2 measures. \
+We are analyzing all the 4 measures.
+You can select different measures from the measures section. \
-Now, if you have observed the above figure, the above scatter-plots does not differentiate between any of the species.
-But in this case, the since the Iris data set already has a class specifying flower species of above measures. \
+The above scatter-plots do not differentiate between any of the species.
+In the the Iris data set, the class atttribute specifies the flower species. \
-So let's see it by dragging ‘Species’ dimension to the  color which shows the distinct species groups as below:\
+We can differentiate between the different species by giving them different colors.
+We can do this by dragging ‘Species’ dimension to the color box under Marks which shows the distinct species groups as below:\
 ![alt text](T3.jpg)
 You can also choose other colors by clicking on the "Color" tab.

-## What if there is No Existing Dimension ?
+## What if there is no existing class ?

-In the above data set, we see that there is already a species dimension but let's imagine we don't have any given class and  we wanteto identify the clusters based on the given 4 measures.\
+In the above data set, we see that there is already a species class.
+What if we don't have a class and want to identify the clusters based on the given 4 measures.
+We can do this through Cluster Analysis.\
-Lets explore how it can be done using Cluster Analysis.I am creating a new Sheet with name "Iris2" and once again i will start with the initial plot we had.
+Create a new sheet ("Iris2") and follow the previous steps to recreate the plot.
 ![alt text](T5.jpg)
 Now, go to the  Analytics tab, and drag ‘Clusters’ as shown in the figure below.
-Tableau automatically identifies the number of clusters.
+Tableau automatically identifies the best number of clusters.
 ![alt text](T6.jpg)

-I have changed the color for better understanding.
-You can see that Tableau created the same 3 clusters which we created using the species dimenion.
+I have changed the color for better understanding in the nexet figure.
+You can see that Tableau created the 3 clusters quite similar to we got using the species class.

 ![alt text](T7.jpg)

 This is just a simple anaysis using Tableau.
 You can try the same with another dataset.